stephangriesel/zwwwing-shop/readme.md

 environment = "dev"
 aws_region  = "us-east-1"
 owner       = "Your Name"
-Step 4: Deploy!
+Deploy the Infrastructure
-Now, run the following commands from your medusa-infra directory:
+Run the following commands from your medusa-infra directory to initialize, plan, and apply your configuration.

 Bash

 # 1. Initialize Terraform (downloads providers and links the local module)
-#    Use -reconfigure because we are using a local module path.
 terraform init -reconfigure

 # 2. Preview the changes (highly recommended)